 If you enjoy cycling, there is an easy grade 7km mountain bike track (WaterCare Coastal walkway map) which takes you from Ambury Park Farm to Otuataua Stonefields Historic Reserve.

 A fun place to take the whole family.
-Animals to see and pet, volcanic history, shore birds, picnic spots…You could spend half the day doing the walk and visiting the farm, have lunch in Mangere Bridge Village and then explore Mangere Mountain.
+Animals to see and pet (feed the new lambs in August), volcanic history, shore birds, picnic spots…You could spend half the day doing the walk and visiting the farm, have lunch in Mangere Bridge Village and then explore Mangere Mountain.

-Another sunny winter morning in Auckland and no wind – perfect for a walk!
+Another sunny winter morning in Auckland and no wind – perfect for a walk in Mangere and Onehunga!
 The Manukau Harbour tide was in and the water was like a mirror!

 Many people were out walking, running, cycling and fishing.